jheruty/hscpp/README.md

 # hscpp: Hot reload C++ code at runtime
 hotswap-cpp (hscpp) is a library that allows C++ to be reloaded at runtime.
-This can greatly increase iteration time where small changes are common, such as during game scripting or UI development.
+This can greatly decrease iteration time where small changes are common, such as during game scripting or UI development.

 ## Documentation